Mini split not cooling

 HVAC

-The answer to 'mini split not cooling' is that there are several common causes, including low refrigerant levels, a malfunctioning compressor, blocked airflow, or a problem with the thermostat or control system.
-Symptoms can include the unit running continuously without cooling, warm air blowing, or the indoor unit icing up.
+The answer to 'mini split not cooling' is that there are several common causes, including low refrigerant levels, a blocked or dirty air filter, a malfunctioning compressor, or a problem with the thermostat or electrical components.
+Symptoms may include warm air coming from the indoor unit, the compressor not running, or the unit cycling on and off frequently.

 Step-by-Step Guide